 Mary Irwin Belk Hall (1956) was named to honor Mary Irwin Belk (1882-1968) of Charlotte, North Carolina.
 The School of Education is located in Mary Irwin Belk Hall and Hardy Center.
-The Office of Lifelong Education and Extended Programs is located in Mary Irwin Belk Hall.
+The Office of Accelerated Professional Programs is located in Mary Irwin Belk Hall.

 Case Art Building (1966) was named in honor of S. Perry Case, who served the College as a professor and administrator from 1916 to 1960.
-The building houses a classroom, studios, the Barton Art Galleries (including the Lula E. Rackley Gallery and the Virginia Thompson Graves Gallery), and offices for the Department of Art within the School of Arts and Sciences.
+The building houses a classroom, studios, the Barton Art Galleries (including the Lula E. Rackley Gallery and the Virginia Thompson Graves Gallery), and offices for the Department of Art.